-Ovarian cysts and fertility: Is there a connection?
+Ovarian cysts and infertility: A connection?

 Some ovarian cysts can be associated with decreased fertility.
 However, it depends on the type of ovarian cyst you have.

 Ovarian cysts that can affect your fertility include: